mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 reductions in the sending rate when loss is detected, with much slower increases when losses are no longer being detected) should rarely come into play.
-If the application chooses RoQ as its transport, sends enough media to saturate the path bandwidth, and does not adapt it's sending rate, drastic measures will be required to avoid sustained or oscillating congestion along the path.
+If the application chooses RoQ as its transport, sends enough media to saturate the path bandwidth, and does not adapt its sending rate, drastic measures will be required to avoid sustained or oscillating congestion along the path.

 Thus, applications are advised to only use the bandwidth estimation without